Abhishek-sandhu/Ai-Chatbot-for-college-queries/README.md

 "How to apply for scholarships?"

 🙌 About the Developer
-Built by Abhinandan Sahore as part of a college project exploring practical applications of NLP in education.
+Built by Abhishek as part of a college project exploring practical applications of NLP in education.

 Tech Stack: Flask, SpaCy, Pandas, FuzzyWuzzy